 All eyes were on me as it was common knowledge that I considered myself to be the front runner for the job.

 It was over in a heartbeat.
 One of my colleagues and a very good friend with whom I “grew up” in the organization was the winner.
-The words announcing his appointment had barely left the chair’s mouth when I was overcome by agonizing pain in my gut.
+The words announcing his appointment had barely left the chair’s mouth when I was overcome by an agonizing pain in my gut.

 The idea is to develop your response before the actual event occurs.
 You imagine that each of the candidates wins and you prepare separate response plans accordingly.

-If you don’t have a plan and have to deal with a negative outcome in real time, the surprise could very well cause you to say, look, or do something that would not serve your long-term career goals very well.
+If you don’t have a plan and have to deal with a negative outcome in real-time, the surprise could very well cause you to say, look.
+Or do something that would not serve your long-term career goals very well.

-Without hesitation —it must have been an involuntary response as I don’t recall consciously thinking about it — I arose from my chair, walked over to the winner and congratulated him in a heartfelt manner.
+Without hesitation —it must have been an involuntary response as I don’t recall consciously thinking about it.
+I arose from my chair, walked over to the winner, and congratulated him in a heartfelt manner.

-I made sure everyone could see it and could hear my words; I offered him my support and unwavering loyalty.
+Also made sure everyone could see it and could hear my words; I offered him my support and unwavering loyalty.

-No one could have convinced me that losing a promotion could ever be a long-term career sweetener that allowed me to learn, practice and develop my own dimensions of stand-out leadership.
+No one could have convinced me that losing a promotion could ever be a long-term career sweetener that allowed me to learn, practice, and develop my own dimensions of stand-out leadership.